qfpl/applied-fp-course/README.md

 These lessons are designed to be completed with an instructor as part of the Data61 Advanced Functional Programming Course.
 You are of course welcome to clone the repository and give it a try, but you may find the tasks more difficult.
-If you have any questions we can be contacted in the [#fp-course IRC channel](https://freenode.net).
+If you have any questions we can be contacted in the Freenode [#fp-course IRC channel](https://freenode.net).
 You can use the free [WebChat client](https://webchat.freenode.net).

 #### Subsequent lessons may contain spoilers, don't cheat yourself out of the experience!